 Plan your journey

 If you’re going on a long car journey plan ahead so you have some idea of the route you will be taking.
+Make use of a route optimization app like Route4Me so you can save time, fuel, and stress on your journey.

 You’ll be able to work out the easiest or quickest way to get there and it means you won’t be solely relying on your GPS to get you there.
 Some places may have different laws like signaling or speeding so it’s best to check beforehand.